greg-raven/Uncommon-Sense/_posts/2022-02-18-the-two-purposes-of-propaganda.md

 ---
-title: 'The two purposes of propaganda'
+title: "The two purposes of propaganda"
 layout: post
 categories:
 - politics